thevvv36/chrome_extension/Readme.md

 we can inject the script programmtically (from a background or popup file) or declaratively(execute the script automatically or particular page)

+** Background Script

+unlike content script , it works as a whole for the browser instrad of separate instances we can have multiple background script for an extension

+background script get executed as soon as the browser launch, whereas content scripts get executed when the webpage on wich the script is to be executed loads